peterbanda/coel/README.md

 #### 3. Set up database

-* Download and install PostgreSQL db server from [here](http://www.postgresql.org/download/) or using Ubuntu package manager as:</br>
+* Download and install PostgreSQL db server from [here](http://www.postgresql.org/download/) or using the Ubuntu package manager as:

 `sudo apt-get install postgresql-9.4`

- Note that we use the version 9.3 but any 9.x version should work.
+ Note that in production we are using the version 9.3 but any 9.x version should work.

 * Download a zip containing COEL db init scripts and dump from [here](http://peterbanda.net/coel/0.8.3/db_init_scripts.zip) and unpack it.

 * Open `create_db_and_user.sql` and set the password of the COEL db user.
-This must match the environmental settings from the step 2.
+This must match the environmental setting from the step 2.
 Run `create_db_and_user.sh`.

 * Run `restore_init_dump.sh`.

 #### 4. Set up application server (Tomcat)
-There are two options how to prepare Tomcat's app server hosting COEL app:
+There are two options how to prepare Tomcat's app server hosting COEL:

 * All-in-one:
   * Download a preconfigured Tomcat **including** the COEL prebuilt war from [here](https://peterbanda.net/coel/0.8.3/apache-tomcat-7.0.56_with_coel_0.8.3.zip).